Selena Gomez Joined Taylor Swift On Stage To Perform Her Song ‘Hands To Myself’ — Watch

 Okay, this was downright amazing!
 Selena Gomez just joined Taylor Swift on her Reputation tour!
 Check it out right here!

 Let’s just say Taylor Swift‘s, 28, tour is definitely off to a good start!
-The stunning pop songstress was joined on stage by Selena Gomez, 25, at Rose Bowl in Pasadena, a surburb of LA on Saturday, to perform her sexy track “Hands to Myself” and it was INSANE!
+The stunning pop songstress was joined on stage by Selena Gomez, 25, at Rose Bowl in Pasadena, a suburb of LA on Saturday, to perform her sexy track “Hands to Myself” and it was INSANE!
 The Disney alum look the stage in a strapless sequined number that we are living for!
 These 2 definitely need to share the stage more often!

 Afterward, Sel offered this incredible statement on Taylor: “She’s been my best friend for 12 years, almost 13.
 And the reason she has stayed one of my best friends is because this person has never judged a single decision I’ve made.
 She’s also met me where I’ve been.
 She’s encouraged me when I have nothing to be encouraged about.
 I don’t know if I’d be as strong as I am if I didn’t have you and your family because you’ve changed my life.”
 Awww!